 Researchers and practitioners from many fields have been adapting ethnographic research methods to suit the complex demands of contemporary urban settings.
-The Urban Ethnography Lab is an initiative by graduate students from the University of Toronto’s Ethnography Lab and Humboldt University’s Georg Simmel Center for Metropolitan Studies and the Department of Social- and Cultural Geography from Humboldt-University of Berlin.
+The Urban Ethnography Lab is an initiative by scholars from the University of Toronto’s Ethnography Lab and Humboldt University’s Georg Simmel Center for Metropolitan Studies and the Department of Social- and Cultural Geography from Humboldt-University of Berlin.

-The Urban Ethnography Lab is a growing center that promotes ethnographic research methods, with a focus on urban areas, while the GSZ encourages the growth of international networks of academic groups focused on metropolitan research.
+The Urban Ethnography Lab is a growing centre that promotes ethnographic research methods, with a focus on urban areas, while the Georg-Simmel Center for Metropolitan Studies encourages the growth of international networks of academic groups focused on metropolitan research.
 On the basis, our long-term objectives have been identified as to:

 - Create opportunities for research on urban comparisons,